rancher/docs/content/rke/v0.1.x/en/certificate-management/_index.md

 ### Certificate rotation for all components

-To rotate certificates for all kubernetes components including:
+Certificates can be rotated for the following kubernetes cluster components:

+- etcd
+- kubelet
+- kube-apiserver
-- Kube-apiserver
+- kube-proxy
-- Kube-scheduler
+- kube-scheduler
 - kube-controller-manager
-- etcd nodes
-- kube-proxy
-- kubelet

-The rotation command can be run as following:
+To rotate the certificates for all the components listed above, run the following command:

 ```
 $ rke cert rotate